stecanossa/FourierTiler/README.md

 -------------------------------------------------

 Fourier Tiler has been developed by Stefano Canossa thanks to the kind support by the EU4MOFs network (COST action CA22147) via an awarded Virtual Mobility (VM) grant.
-Its development was also made possible by coding assistance by Microsoft copilot and Anthropic Claude.
+COding assistance by Microsoft Copilot and Anthropic Claude were essential for its development, while design of interface, functions, and behaviour have been independent from AI contribution.
 The use, distribution, and modification of the provided files for non-commercial purposes are allowed upon acknowledging the program's author and supporting parties.
 For more information, please read the "licence information" file.